-This process can be complex and riddled with pitfalls, and we therefore strongly encourage individuals who have sustained substantial injuries to promptly retain an experience workers’ compensation attorney to ensure that your needs are promptly attended to for the sake of you and your family.
-We hope you never need our services, but if you do, no one will fight as hard for you and your family as we do, because at Ponce Law, it’s justice for all.
+This process can be complex and riddled with pitfalls, and we therefore strongly encourage individuals who have sustained substantial injuries to promptly retain an experienced workers’ compensation attorney to ensure that your needs are promptly attended to for the sake of you and your family.
+We hope you never need our services, but if you do, no one will fight as hard for you and your family as we do — because at Ponce Law, it’s justice for all.

 Reporting Your Injury

 After your workplace injury, there are a few steps you must complete in order to file a claim for benefits: